BSumanthPriyesh/Companies-Stocks-Web-Application_ActiveCloudSite/README.md

 # Companies-Stocks-Web-Application_ActiveCloudSite

-Tech stack: Microsoft Visual Studio 2019, ASP.NET, MVC Framework, SQL Lite, Chart.js, HTML, and CSS
+Tech stack: Microsoft Visual Studio 2019, ASP.NET, MVC, SQL Lite, Linq, Razor, Chart.js, HTML, and CSS

 • Developed a full-stack web application and deployed it on Microsoft Azure.
 This site gives the stock information of various companies for a given date derived through an API.